cs181f/project3/Application_Server_Specification.md

 This route will expose adjustable settings for the Rosie server.

+* '/get_settings'

+This route will return the current settings for display to the user.

 * '/blame'

 This route will expose a ranking of the authors of commits by how many times they have broken a build (yes, we like to shame people).